arabcoders/watchstate/README.md

 ### 2026-05-25

-Path matching is now available.
+Path matching is now available in v1.8.5+.
 It lets items match using a GUID source derived from the media path, which helps when your backends share the same media files but have unreliable or inconsistent external IDs.
 See the [path matching guide](/guides/path-match.md) for setup and backfill instructions.

 ### 2026-04-30